scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `next_isd_as`: The ISD-AS number of the downstream AS to which the PCB SHOULD be forwarded.
 - `hop_entry`: The hop entry (`HopEntry`) with the information required to forward this PCB through the current AS to the next AS.
 This information is used in the data plane.
 For a specification of the hop entry, see [](#hopentry).
 - `peer_entries`: The list of optional peer entries (`PeerEntry`).
 For a specification of one peer entry, see [](#peerentry).
-- `mtu`: The size of the maximum transmission unit (MTU) within the current AS's network.
+- `mtu`: The maximum transmission unit (MTU) that is supported by all hosts within the AS being described.
+This is set by the control service adding the entry to the beacon.
+How the control service obtains this information is implementation dependent.
+Current practice is do make it a configuration item.
 - `extensions`: List of (signed) extensions (optional).
 PCB extensions defined here are part of the signed AS entry.
 This field SHOULD therefore only contain extensions that include important metadata for which cryptographic protection is required.
 For more information on PCB extensions, see [](#pcb-ext).